twhipple/twhipple.github.io/_posts/2020-06-25-Final_Notebook.md

 ### United States Zip Code Demographic
 For about 200 dollars I could include much more specific demographic information for each zip code in my dataset - including income and education levels, home and rental costs, specific age and gender stats as well as all population numbers.
 <a href="https://www.unitedstateszipcodes.org/zip-code-database/">United States Zip Code Demographic Link</a>

+# Jupyter Final_Notebook
+For more information on the individual clusters or other stats from my project, please visit my Jupyter Notebook on GitHub.